Skip to main content

 2) Continuous Development

 The idea of “continuous everything” includes iterative or continuous software development.
 All development work is categorized into small parts for faster and better production.
-Engineers commit tiny portions of code several times daily to simplify testing.
+Engineers commit tiny portions of code several times daily to make it simple to test.
 Unit tests and code builds are both automated.

 3) Continuous Automated Testing

 A quality assurance team uses automation tools such as UFT, Ranorex, Selenium, etc., to test committed code.
-Bugs and vulnerabilities are reported to the engineering team if they are found.
+If bugs and vulnerabilities are found, they are reported to the engineering team.
 Version control is also required to identify integration issues before they arise.
 Using a version control system (VCS), developers may track changes made to files and distribute them to team members regardless of location.

 Useful link: DevOps Maturity Model – From Traditional IT to Complete DevOps